José Valverde: Washington Nationals

 On April 29, 2015, Valverde signed a minor league contract with the Washington Nationals.
-On July 22, 2015, Valverde was released by the Nationals.
-He recorded 10 saves with the Syracuse Chiefs, the AAA affiliate of the Nationals.
-On August 14, 2015, Valverde was suspended 80 games for a violation of the MLB drug policy, having tested positive for stanozolol.
+On July 22, Valverde was released by the Nationals organization.
+He recorded 10 saves with the Syracuse Chiefs, the Triple-A affiliate of the Nationals.
+On August 14, Valverde was suspended 80 games for a violation of the MLB drug policy, having tested positive for stanozolol.

 Rieleros de Aguascalientes

-On April 10, 2017, Valverde signed with the Rieleros de Aguascalientes of the Mexican Baseball League.
-He was released on February 9, 2018.
-He re-signed with the Rieleros on January 25, 2019, after spending 2018 out of the league due to injuries.
-Valverde was later released again on July 11, 2019.
+On April 10, 2017, Valverde signed with the Rieleros de Aguascalientes of the Mexican League.
+He made 52 appearances for Aguascalientes, posting a 2-4 record and 2.81 ERA with 72 strikeouts and 25 saves across 57 2/3 innings pitched.
+Valverde was released by the Rieleros on February 9, 2018.

+Valverde re-signed with the Rieleros on January 25, 2019, after spending 2018 out of the league due to injuries.
+In 40 appearances for Aguascalientes, he struggled to a 6.16 ERA and 2-2 record with 29 strikeouts over 38 innings of relief.
+Valverde was later released again by the team on July 11.

 As his last MLB appearance was in 2014, Valverde was one of the players selected to appear on the 2020 Baseball Hall of Fame ballot.
+He did not receive any votes.

 Pitching style

 Valverde throws just two pitches, a four-seam fastball (93–96 mph) and a forkball (84–87).
 He throws a slightly higher percentage of forkballs to left-handed hitters.
 He is comfortable using the pitch in almost all counts, although he throws it most often when it is 0–2 or 1–2.
 Valverde's control is sometimes spotty, as he has an above average career rate of 3.9 walks per nine innings.
 This balances a dominating 10.3 strikeouts per nine innings ratio.

 Valverde is also known for his energetic, highly emotional style on the mound.
 He frequently celebrates outs and saves very demonstratively.
 Some have questioned the sportsmanship of his behavior, including former teammate Miguel Montero of the Arizona Diamondbacks who has called him "unprofessional".